 The Reading Tutor Program is delivered one-to-one while MacqLit is designed for groups.
-MacqLit is a more fully scripted program and covers a wider range of skills.
+MacqLit is a more fully scripted program and covers a wider range of skills including reading and spelling multisyllable words, and scripted reading comprehension questions at two skill levels.
 The MacqLit program combines phonic skills from the Reading Tutor Program (RTP) and Word Attack Skills Extension Program.
 The earlier levels (Parts A-D) correspond roughly with the skills covered by the RTP, and Parts E-I correspond roughly with the skills in the Word Attack Skills Extension Program.